Noba1anc3/Noba1anc3.github.io/_posts/2020-07-13-Curriculum Vitae.md

 The accuracy rate of key-value pairs on more than 100 customs declaration invoices reaches 98%. <br>
 Based on Neural Network: MFCNN based on BERT is reproduced.
 A series of experiments are carried out in terms of training set requirements, <br>
 training cost, model generalization, finetune for downstream tasks and parameter tuning. <br>
-Based on machine learning: the experiment of LightGBM Feature Engineering makes the F1 score of one shot learning exceed 0.9. </center><br>
+Based on Machine Learning: the experiment of LightGBM Feature Engineering makes the F1 score of one shot learning exceed 0.9. </center><br>

 <center>2018.03 - 2018.06 <br>
 Secondary School Affiliated to Tsinghua University, Beijing, China<br>